Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Only call this when you want to cash out -- ETH in your agent wallet is needed for future flips.'
-This provides a clear when-to-use and implies when not to.
-Could be improved by naming an alternative, but context with siblings is sufficient.
+Explicit when to use: 'Only call this when you want to cash out -- ETH in your agent wallet is needed for future flips.'
+Provides clear context and condition.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.